mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "Try to remember," she said.

 "Why can't I remember?!
 Wait... who are you?
-I have nothing to give.
+I have nothing to give you.
 Stay away!"

 He turned around to run away from us and it was then that I noticed a large bruise on the back of his head that he had been covering with his hand.
 With a fit, he coughed loudly as if he had been holding it in.
 Black mucus appeared on his hand.

 "Leave me be," he said to us.

-We stood there for a while, letting his fate settle within us.
+We stood there for a while, letting go of him and his fate.
 Then Pomri interjected, "Let's go," and took off toward Ara while I stayed in toe.
 Before the dust swallowed him, I looked back at his ashen face, and internalized it.
-It was a scene I would never forget.
+It was something I promised myself never to forget.

 ********

+We followed the crater edge toward the harbor, making a note of its size by tracking our paces from road to road.
+Its immensity was unsettling.
+If not for the dust, the realization of complete absence may have paralyzed me the way it had Jesse.
+But Pomri kept me going, and I wondered at her driving force.